India henna tattoo © Meena Kadri

 Kaleidoscopic India continues to amaze and infuriate, inspire and dismay her visitors.
-A country full enough of paradoxes and contrasts to madden anyone who tries to understand it, the best way to enjoy your holiday in India is simply to open your heart and soak up what is surely the greatest show on earth.
+A country so full of paradoxes and contrasts that it guarantees to madden anyone who tries to understand it, the best way to enjoy India is to simply soak up what is surely the greatest show on earth.

-The world's most populous democracy, India is also an enormous landmass, so full of interesting towns and cities and incredible remote areas that one really would need a lifetime to explore it all.
-A thorough, though not rigid, pre-trip itinerary is recommended - decide what areas most appeal to you, and set yourself the modest goal of exploring them properly.
-Travelling even short distances in India can be slow and exhausting, so take your time, and remember that, perhaps more so in India than anywhere else, it's the journey, and not the destination, that is all-important.
+The world's most populous democracy, India is also an enormous landmass full of whimsical towns, bustling cities and incredible remote areas; one really would need a lifetime to explore it all.
+A thorough, though not rigid, pre-trip itinerary is recommended if India is to be explored, and enjoyed, fully.

-Having said that, India boasts a startling array of world-famous attractions: from the historic Red Fort of Old Delhi, to the glimmering Golden Temple of Amritsar, the ghats of Varanasi, the desert palaces of Rajasthan, the tranquil backwaters of Kerala, the cool alpine air of Darjeeling and, of course, the immortal Taj Mahal, visitors can anticipate more than a few awe-inspiring sights.
-And, true to its billing as a land of contradictions, India is equally prepared to cater for party animals as spiritual-types - the hectic trance parties of Goa stand in stark contrast to the thousands of ashrams dotted around the country.
+India boasts a startling array of world-famous attractions: from the historic Red Fort of Old Delhi, to the glimmering Golden Temple of Amritsar, the ghats of Varanasi, the desert palaces of Rajasthan, the tranquil backwaters of Kerala, the cool alpine air of Darjeeling and, of course, the immortal Taj Mahal.
+Visitors can anticipate more than a few awe-inspiring sights and, true to its billing as a land of contradictions, India is equally prepared to cater for party animals as spiritual seekers - the trance parties of Goa stand in stark contrast to the thousands of ashrams dotted around the country.

-India is not only one of the best value-for-money tourist destinations in the world, but one which offers a totally unique, not-to-be-repeated-anywhere-else kind of travelling experience to visitors.
+India is not only one of the best value-for-money tourist destinations in the world, but one which offers a unique travelling experience.
 A friendly land, well-trodden by years of heavy tourist traffic, there are few more intriguing places to travel than mad, majestic India.

 Best time to visit India